-The only Libyan refugee who made it into the US last year
+The Libyan refugee who made it into the US before the ban

 "You talk about every single thing.
 They ask you about every single thing.
 Over and over again," he said.
 "You have to convince them who you are.
 I mean, I had to convince them that I'm gay."

-A defeaning silence
+A deafening silence

 Although Hass was granted asylum-seeking status, the process to obtain refugee status had just begun.
 He was told he would have to wait until March 2015 for the refugee status interview.